 Phase one is medically called the anagen phase.
 It is the phase of growth.
 In the early parts of the phase, the root establishes itself and strengthens.
 Your hair will grow from the root, and it will keep growing undeterred for the duration of the phase.
 Usually, this lasts between two and seven years.

-The duration of this phase is what determines how long your mustache (or other hair) can grow.
-We’ll talk more about that in a minute, but it’s important to understand that the duration of phase 1 is determined entirely by genetics.
-You can’t extend the natural length of the anagen phase (although some things can shorten it).
+This phase's duration is what determines how long your mustache (or other hair) can grow.
+We'll talk more about that in a minute, but it's essential to understand that the duration of phase 1 is determined entirely by genetics.
+You can't extend the anagen phase's natural length (although some things can shorten it).
 Additionally, each follicle has its own genetically determined cycle.
 Not all of your mustache hairs will grow at the same rate and length.

 The second phase is called the catagen phase.
 It's completely different from the first phase.
 For starters, the catagen process usually only takes a few weeks.
 It is a transitional phase that sets up the third part of the cycle.

 In this phase, your hair completely stops growing (in the follicle experiencing the phase), and it disconnects from your blood supply.
 The hair and follicle are no longer receiving nutrients, and the death of the hair and follicle is imminent.